hmahaja1/Black-Friday-Insights-into-Customer-Predictions/README.txt

   BlackFriday.ipynp:- Jupyter Notebook file containing the source code.
   Project Report:- Report Document consisting of analysis and conclusions obtained from the project.

-Developed as a part of Semester project for CS-580L Introduction to Machine Learning.
+Developed as a part of Semester project for CS-580L Introduction to Machine Learning - Binghamton University, State University of New York.

 Team Members:
 Hrishikesh Mahajan